Proven-Paradox/shaper-system/Handbook.md

 Damage: x2 (Dark)
 Duration: 2 round
 Effect: If this Ability hits, the target becomes [Drained](#drained) for two rounds.
 Description: Anything that does lingering darkness damage.
-This can be a dark incantation, invoking the aid of a dark spirit, a gravity weapon, or similar effects.
+This can be a dark incantation, invoking the aid of a dark spirit, a gravity weapon, speaking a curse that drains a foe's resolve, or similar effects.

 ------------
 # Chapter 6: Skills